UVADS/DS-4002/hot-dog-survey-data/fa25/README.md

 ## Provenance

-We collected that data through a survey the raw data was uplaoded into a file called is hotdog a sandwich
+We collected that data through a survey the raw data was uplaoded into a file called Is hotdog a sandwich_(Responses).xlsx

 ## Data Dictionary